 A former Victorian representative and Victorian Netball League player, Keira has turned her talents to coaching, where she has worked with both junior and senior athletes over a number of years.

-She has enjoyed success as a team head coach at VNL club Peninsula Waves, and in 2017 will be Waves’ Championship division assistant coach.
+She has enjoyed success as a team head coach at VNL club Peninsula Waves, and was Waves’ Championship division assistant coach in 2017.

 An elite player in her own right, Julia has been the physiotherapist of choice for many elite teams, including Victoria’s under-age state teams and the Victorian Fury.